semisight/blog/_posts/2012-8-7-blog-plugins-and-scripts.md

 ---
 layout: post
 title: Blog Plugins
-descriptions: Plugins used to render this blog.
+descriptions: Plugins and scripts used to render this blog.
 categories: [web-experiments]
 ---

-##My Blog Plugins
+##My Blog Plugins and Scripts

 Below is a list of all of the jekyll plugins that I wrote for this blog.
 I make no claims to their working state at any time, and they are covered by the [LICENSE](https://github.com/semisight/blog/blob/master/LICENSE) present in the top level of the Github repo that they link to.